 For performance reporting and special reporting, if there is a program in this Supplement funded by the same Federal agency that requires the same performance or special reporting required by the program for which the auditor is seeking to identify compliance requirements, and this Supplement requires testing of those data, then the auditor should use such guidance in identifying compliance requirements to test.
-Otherwise, the auditor is only required to test financial reporting and, as applicable, Section 1512 American Recovery and Reinvestment Act (ARRA) reporting.
+Otherwise, the auditor is only required to test financial reporting and, as applicable, Subaward Reporting under the Transparency Act.